 When it comes to radiation contamination, I am not licensed to give any professional advice, and the following is simply a personal opinion.
 It is known that radiation contamination may spread with water and wind currents.
 Given the pattern of spread, I believe it is safe to assume that the farther the tea growth is from Fukushima, the less likely it has been contaminated.
 (Taken into account other factors as well, such as direction of wind and water currents.)

 If you are a regular Matcha drinker, keeping in mind that possible radiation risk is completely understandable.
-Speaking of myself, I drink Matcha at least 2-3 times a day, I use Matcha as an ingredients in foods and desserts, and I also have two young daughters that I allow minimal amounts of Matcha in smoothies; however, and although I find the mood, energy, and health benefits of Matcha irresistible, I do not take the possibility of radiation contamination lightly.
+Speaking of myself, I drink Matcha at least 2-3 times a day and I use Matcha as an ingredients in foods and desserts; however, and although I find the mood, energy, and health benefits of Matcha irresistible, I do not take the possibility of radiation contamination lightly.

 While this is by no means a claim that our Matcha is "safer", the physical location of Yame and Uji in relation to Fukushima is undeniably a factor we have considered before deciding on which Matcha we will be serving our customer and use personally.
 On top of that, we also obtain certified analysis reports regularly to prove undetectable levels of contamination.
 That being said, as all Matcha enthusiasts, I occasionally enjoy other types of Matcha from time to time as there are equivalently high-end Matcha from various regions in Japan.